José de San Martín: Legacy

 San Martín was first acclaimed as a national hero of Argentina by the Federals, both during his life and immediately after his death.
 The unitarians still resented his refusal to aid the Supreme Directors with the Army of the Andes and his constant support to Rosas.
 The unitarian Bartolomé Mitre wrote a biography of San Martín, "Historia de San Martín y de la emancipación sudamericana" (History of San Martín and the South American emancipation).
 By that time, several accounts of San Martín were under way in many countries: Valentín Ledesma from Lima wrote in 1853 about San Martín's campaign in Peru, and Benjamín Vicuña Mackenna from Chile wrote in 1856 about the Chilean War of Independence.
 With Mitre's book, San Martín was universally acclaimed as the Liberator of Argentina, but his work introduced several inaccuracies to make San Martín's campaign support Mitre's political project.
 These inaccuracies were detected and fixed by later historians.

 Statues of San Martín appear in most cities of Argentina, as well as in Santiago and Lima.
 José Gil de Castro made the first portrait of San Martín, and several other artists made works about him.
 The most important films featuring San Martín are the 1970 El Santo de la Espada and the 2010 Revolución: El cruce de los Andes.

+An equestrian statue of the General was erected in Boulogne-sur-Mer; the statue was inaugurated on 24 October 1909, at a ceremony attended by several units from the Argentine military.